 My name is Louise Wolbers.
 I’m from the sunny Gold Coast, Australia.
 I travel three months of the year to either new exotic places on my bucket list or to my favourite spots in the world like Venice, Italy.
 When I’m not travelling, I throw myself into the world of Macro photography.

-I enjoy setting up water drops, insects, and frogs in my home studio.
+I enjoy setting up water drops, insects, and frogs in my home studio (see guide).
 There’s always so much more to learn and experience in the world of photography, so I try to challenge myself with new projects often.

 The contents of my camera bag varies according to my destination, but I try to limit myself to three lenses and two bodies.